-As illustration, Blair describes how implementation of the Good Friday Agreement stalled in January 2005 after a man named Robert McCartney was stabbed to death outside a bar in
+As an illustration, Blair describes how the implementation of the Good Friday Agreement stalled in January 2005 after a man named Robert McCartney was stabbed to death outside a bar in

 Northern Ireland by members of the IRA.
 In the midst of the outcry that followed, Blair made a speech calling on the major players to demonstrate they

 were ready to move forward with “acts of completion.”

 Next, Blair urged Republican leaders to accept that the IRA was a roadblock to the power-sharing they desired.
 Being one step removed from the conflict, third parties are best equipped to pinpoint such turning points and keep the process moving forward.

 Because the two sides in a lingering dispute have difficulty seeing each other’s pain, conflict resolution is best viewed as a journey rather than an event, writes Blair.
 As a result, negotiators may need to include enough time for parties to air their grievances about the past.

 When the Northern Ireland talks began, Blair found that Martin McGuinness, a famous negotiator for Sinn Féin, needed to air his side’s pain and anger over past perceived injustices before he became ready to negotiate substantive issues.